 Human Society of Southern New Mexico

 The Humane Society of Southern New Mexico (HSSNM) was established in June 2007 as a non-profit, 501C3 charitable organization.
-HSSNM is an all-volunteer organization working to bring community wide solutions to animal welfare issues including the high euthanasia rate at our municipal animal shelter.
+HSSNM is an all-volunteer organization working to bring community-wide solutions to animal welfare issues including the high euthanasia rate at our municipal animal shelter.
 HSSNM is committed to assisting allied organizations and building relationships with groups & individuals to provide strong advocacy for animals in need.

-Goals of HSSNM: 1) Increase adoption of homeless animals, including those from shelters.
+Goals of HSSNM: 1) Increase the adoption of homeless animals, including those from shelters.
 2) Decrease the killing (euthanasia) of healthy & treatable companion animals.
 3) Implement “best practices” in animal welfare in our community & southern NM.